Perkedel/Lah-Mboh/docs/Tutorial/StupidAchievements.md

 ## Creating Achievement

-To create achievement, make a new ZScript class based on `aaa`, then adjust your parameter
+To create achievement, make a new ZScript class based on `sa_Achievement`, then adjust your parameter

 ```zscript
 class ia_OneKill : sa_Achievement